Why Division II and III Athletes Deserve NIL Opportunities Too

 NAIA’s Progressive Approach to Student-Athlete Rights

-- Financial Support: Athletes can earn money from endorsements and sponsorships.
+• Financial Opportunities: Athletes can earn income through endorsements and sponsorships.

 Transferable Strategies for Division II and III Programs